Summer rolled on into fall. I coaxed along the new additions to the garden and weeded, weeded, weeded.

 The summer was initially hot (90F+) and dry.
 Of course, this was exactly at the time we were away in Spain.
 Most of the plants survived, thanks to some watering from our next-door neighbor.

 It then proceeded to rain, rain, rain throughout the summer and fall.
 This hasn’t necessarily been a bad thing for the new plantings — except the serviceberry near the house.
-As their leaves yellowed and dropped, I consulted the landscape design company who had put them in, and they confirmed it was orchard cedar rust.
-They promised to bring some spray and never did — which was actually a relief, since we’re attempting to be as close to organic as possible.
+As their leaves yellowed and dropped, I learned they were infected with orchard cedar rust.
 I tried spot applications of Neem oil as an environmentally responsible fix, taking great care to avoid any insects.
 Any progress was challenged by more rains.
 We can only wait and see what happens come spring.

 Come fall, with local greenhouse sales, the next job was designing and adding a small woodland section in the area up next to the front bed, mostly green-leafed coral bells (huechera) and maidenhair ferns.
 That’s just a starting point and there’s more envisioned next year.
 Add another item to the list!